Oklo Inc.: Aurora Powerhouse

-Oklo's application for a combined construction and operating license for the Aurora powerhouse was initially denied by the Nuclear Regulatory Commission (NRC) on January 6th, 2022.
+The Aurora Powerhouse was initially designed as a 1.5 MW_{e} heat pipe-cooled microreactor.
+Oklo's application for a combined construction and operating license for this version of the Aurora powerhouse was initially denied by the Nuclear Regulatory Commission (NRC) on January 6, 2022.
 The NRC cited a lack of information provided by Oklo during the application process and that Oklo could re-submit in the future.
-Oklo plans to build its first Aurora powerhouse at Idaho National Laboratory in 2027.
-Oklo has also signed letters of intent with Diamondback Energy and Wyoming Hyperscale to provide electricity for Diamondback's Permian Basin operations and Wyoming Hyperscale's data center campus over 20-year periods.
+Oklo has remained engaged with the NRC since that decision through pre-application activities and readiness work intended to support a future combined license application.
+In 2025, Oklo reported completing the NRC's pre-application readiness assessment for Phase 1 of its Aurora combined license process.
+Oklo began pre-construction of its first Aurora powerhouse at Idaho National Laboratory in 2025 and aims to begin commercial operations of the plant by 2028.
+Oklo has an around 15 GW order book through an agreements with Meta and a Master Power Agreement with Switch and has signed letters of intent with Diamondback Energy and Wyoming Hyperscale to provide electricity for Diamondback's Permian Basin operations and Wyoming Hyperscale's data center campus over 20-year periods.